gemfire/gemfire-developer-website/content/blog/gemfire-management-console-1-2/index.md

 description: "Introducing the GemFire Management Console version 1.2!
 This release features an intuitive Multi-Site Topology view, enhanced query management, seamless security integration, and enhanced data insights."
 ---

 Introducing the GemFire Management Console (GMC) version 1.2, where efficiency meets innovation in managing your distributed system.
-Available now from the [Tanzu Newtwork](https://network.tanzu.vmware.com/products/gemfire-management-console/).
+Available now from the [Broadcom Support Portal](https://support.broadcom.com/).

 Discover the latest features tailored to enhance visibility, security, and data management, empowering you to unlock the full potential of your GemFire clusters.